WSR COMMUNITY HANDBOOK

 4.5 Racing Room

 “Racing room.”
 In most cases, is defined as “at least one car width.”
-If adequate racing room is left for the between cars, and there is incidental contact made between the cars, the contact will be considered “side-to-side.”
+If adequate racing room is left between cars and there is incidental contact with no major consequences, the contact will be considered “side-to-side.”

 4.6 Rough Driving